Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

        Fuji Xerox.
 Subsequently ported to little-endian processors and other operating systems.

 Package
-: An Interlisp subsystem such as the break package (q.v.) or the window package (window system).
-Not to be confused with Common Lisp packages or packaged applications.
+: The term Package has several different meanings depending on the context:

+- Informally, a collection of utilities or submodule in Interlisp (the "break package", q.v.; the "file package", a facility for managing code changes; the "record package", a record data type; and so on)
+- A feature of Commmon Lisp symbol support; the package system allows the combining of Interlisp symbols (written with `IL:` prefix) and Common Lisp symbols (written with a `LISP:` prefix).

 SDL
 : Structured Design Language.